fabiano/fabiano.github.io/drafts/automate-the-iis-configuration-with-powershell.md

 Luckily, we can use the Web Server Administration module (WebAdministration) to automate the process.
 This module includes several cmdlets that let us manage the configuration and run-time data of IIS.

+The module also implements a virtual drive named `IIS` that we can use to access the application pools (AppPools), websites (Sites), and SSL bindinds (SslBindings) like a file system drive.

-We can use these cmdlets inside your scripts or from the command line.
-Let's start with the former.
+The cmdlets can be used inside scripts or in the command line.
+We will start with the former.
 Open an elevated PowerShell prompt and type the command:

 ```powershell
 > Import-Module WebAdministration
 ```

-The module also implements a virtual drive named `IIS` that we can use to access the application pools (AppPools), websites (Sites), and SSL bindinds (SslBindings) like a file system drive.
 You can use the `Get-ChildItem` cmdlet to list some items.

 ```powershell
 > Get-ChildItem IIS:\\